 Product information in an incorrect place: There is the risk that it will be missed by the patient/pharmacy.
 Furthermore with paper prescriptions it can easily be missed.
 With electronic prescriptions, pricing will be based on the product code of the prescribed product, therefore, supplementary product information included in the prescriber’s dosage instructions will not be considered when calculating payment.

-Patient communications from pharmacy/NHS/GPs & EPS (incl 'right-hand side' issues)
+Patient communications (incl 'right-hand side')

 Passing Clinical Messages onto Patients